brianhigh/envh543/ex0618prob2d.md

 ## 0.13683 0.13714 0.13752
 ```

-We will build up an empirical cumulative distribution plot of all of the
+Next, we build up an empirical cumulative distribution plot of all of the
 loop iterations, by overlaying each new curve upon a plot of the first
 iteration.